ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(a);     //[ 1, 2, 3, 4, 5 ]
 {% endhighlight %}

-A note about `Array.of()`: it performs a shallow copy, copying the values, not the reference.
+A note about `Array.from()`: it performs a shallow copy, copying the values, not the reference.
 So, the two arrays are not equal, as opposed to assigning an array to another variable, which ensures they point to the same reference, for example
 {% highlight js %}
 const arr = [1,2,3,4,5];
 const a = Array.from(arr);